-Further detail on the role and functions of the agency are set out in the Sport Integrity Australia Act 2020, the Sport Integrity Australia Regulations 2020 and the National Anti-Doping scheme.
+Further detail on our role and functions are set out in the Sport Integrity Australia Act 2020, the Sport Integrity Australia Regulations 2020 and the National Anti-Doping scheme.
 The agency is a non-corporate Commonwealth entity under the Public Governance, Performance and Accountability Act 2013.